alanmmolina/alanmmolina.github.io/content/articles/tools/duckdb.md

 └────────────────────────────────────────────────────────────────────────────────────────────┘
 ```

 Did you notice something interesting?
 We referenced a Python variable inside an SQL query.
-Since DuckDB runs inside Python, it can access local variables—meaning you can directly query Python datasets using SQL.
+Since DuckDB runs inside Python, it can access local variables - meaning you can directly query Python datasets using SQL.

 For example, let’s create a dataset in Pandas and query it using DuckDB: